JohnSnowLabs/spark-nlp/README.md

 ## Apache Spark Support

-Spark-NLP *2.0.4* has been built on top of Apache Spark 2.4.0
+Spark NLP *2.0.4* has been built on top of Apache Spark 2.4.0

 Note that Spark is not retrocompatible with Spark 2.3.x, so models and environments might not work.